Intro to Medicare Star Ratings

 CMS provides ratings by domain and a rating for each Part C and Part D. In the industry, the vast majority of attention is spent on the Overall Star Rating.

 The Star Rating is calculated as an average then rounded on the half-star.
 So a score of 3.74 rounds down to 3.5 but 3.76 rounds up to 4.0 Stars.
-Benefits, bonuses and penalties accrue at different half-star levels, so a small marginal change in one measure can be a of a small difference in one measure can have a large impact on the Plan.
+Benefits, bonuses and penalties accrue at different half-star levels, so a small marginal change in one measure can have a large impact to the Plan.

 "Stars Bonus" is a bit of a misnomer since there is no simple pot of money Plans get from Stars.
 Instead, the star rating plays into 2 of the inputs to the calculation of the Plan's future per-member reimbursement from CMS.